pruthvishetty/pruthvishetty/README.md

 A bit about me 👀

 - I'm currently working as a Staff Data Scientist at [Twilio](https://www.twilio.com/en-us/company) in San Francisco 💻
-- Previously, I’ve worked as a Sr. Data Scientist at [Zaplabs](https://www.youtube.com/watch?v=mIWpbIKS7FE) (acquired by Anywhere RE) in the San Francisco Bay Area for over 3 years and as a Data Scientist at [SAP Labs](https://www.youtube.com/watch?v=4ftF5kpBKj0) in Palo Alto for over a couple of years 🕒
+- Previously, I’ve worked as a Sr. Data Scientist at [Zaplabs](https://www.youtube.com/watch?v=mIWpbIKS7FE) (acquired by Anywhere RE) in the San Francisco Bay Area for over three years and as a Data Scientist at [SAP Labs](https://www.youtube.com/watch?v=4ftF5kpBKj0) in Palo Alto for over a couple of years 🕒
 - I studied Computer Science (specializing in Machine Learning & Data Science) at [Indiana University](https://www.youtube.com/watch?v=9zoY11_v7bA) in Bloomington 🎓
 - During grad school, I interned with the team responsible for implementing [Obamacare](https://media.giphy.com/media/26DOPCEoS8Ntc7suA/giphy.gif) at Anthem Inc 🖥️
 - While in India, I worked at the Indian Institute of Science as a Research Assistant to [Prof. Satish Vadhiyar](http://cds.iisc.ac.in/faculty/vss/) at the Dept. of Computational & Data Sciences.
 I also interned at places like [Unisys](https://www.unisys.com/), [General Electric](https://www.ge.com/) and [Aditi Technologies (Now Harman)](https://www.harman.com/) through my undergrad summers 🎒